 How Does Inflation Affect Market Rent Prices?

 With increased demand and little supply, property owners are more likely to get the rental rates they’re asking for, even if they’re a little high.
-Although goods and services may be more expensive, everyone needs a roof over their head, and average rent prices is generally cheaper than buying housing, even with inflation accounted for in both scenarios.
+Although goods and services may be more expensive, everyone needs a roof over their head, and average rent prices are generally cheaper than buying housing, even with inflation accounted for in both scenarios.

-Source: Zillow Observed Rent Index (ZORI) (Seasonally adjusted); U.S. Bureau of Labor Statistics Consumer Price Index for All Urban Consumers (Seasonally adjusted); NAEH analysis.
+SSource: Zillow Observed Rent Index (ZORI) (Seasonally adjusted); U.S. Bureau of Labor Statistics Consumer Price Index for All Urban Consumers (Seasonally adjusted); NAEH analysis.
 Recession data are from the National Bureau of Economic Research (NBER).

 What is the Average Rent Increase in 2022?